ansible/workshops/exercises/ansible_rhel/1.2-thebasics/README.md

 an inventory file which defines a list of hosts to be managed from the control node.
 In this lab, the inventory is provided by your instructor.
 The inventory file is an `ini` formatted file listing your hosts, sorted in groups, additionally providing some variables.
-An example of may look as follows:
+An example may look as follows:

 ```bash
 [web]